pinksingularity/aetherless-meter/README.md

 This project is unofficial and not affiliated with Square Enix, ACT, OverlayPlugin, or IINACT.

 Use third-party tools responsibly and privately.
+Remember, these kinds of tools are meant to help you improve, not to yell at others.
+If that’s the case, please refrain from using this tool.

 ## FAQ: ?

 Why this exists?

 It's simple: I have a low-resolution monitor that doesn't let me use overlays in the game.
 To avoid having everything look cluttered, I decided to dust off a 16-year-old PC to display metrics, which saves me the hassle of a cluttered screen and gives that old machine a new lease on life.

 ## Tested on:

-Arch Linux / Shell (TUI), i3 370M w/4gb RAM as second machine for showing metrics CachyOS / Kitty, Ghostty, Konsole, Alacritty, Ryzen 3 3200G, 20GB RAM
+Arch Linux / Shell (TUI), i3 370M w/4gb RAM as second machine for showing metrics

+CachyOS / Kitty, Ghostty, Konsole, Alacritty, Ryzen 3 3200G, 20GB RAM